-Each staff member at Children’s Garden Nursery School is on a ten-month contract, although as you will read below, several have been employed at Children’s Garden for over twenty years!
+Each staff member at Children’s Garden Nursery School is on a ten-month contract, although we just celebrated the retirement of one of our teachers who taught for us for 22 years…congratulations again Jill Anton!
 As in any working environment, it is important to have employees who continue to be enthusiastic and ready to return in September with high energy and excitement for a new school year ahead.
 It is important that a level of professionalism is maintained while at the same time also providing an environment that is a positive and friendly one.
-Visitors regularly comment on the welcoming atmosphere here at Children’s Garden Nursery School, thanks to the wonderful women below.
+Our families regularly comment on the welcoming atmosphere here at Children’s Garden Nursery School, thanks to the wonderful women below.

 I love to innovate and try new activities in order to engage my students and make the learning process meaningful and fun.
 I constantly evaluate my strategies and adapt to my students’ interests and learning needs in order to successfully guide and help them discover the world around them.
 I encourage my students to believe in themselves and not be afraid to take risks and try new things, enabling them to develop skills such as problem-solving and creative thinking, which are essential for success in school and beyond.

 In my class, I strive to make each child feel safe, happy, respected, but most importantly, feel loved.
 Seeing a child happy and smiling and knowing that I had something to do with it, is definitely the most rewarding experience.
 After all, who doesn’t love unexpected hugs and smiles from a happy child!